Skip to main content

 FINRA Rule 13805

-If you’ve been involved in a dispute and want to know more about expungement under FINRA Rule 13805, or if you’re an investor seeking information about a broker, reach out to Bakhtiari & Harrison.
+If you’ve been involved in a dispute and want to know more about expungement under FINRA Rule 13805, or if you’re an investor seeking information about a broker, contact Bakhtiari & Harrison.
 Our team is ready to provide the guidance and support you need.

 Contact us today to schedule a consultation and take the next step in protecting your financial interests.